decode-data/decode-data.github.io/docs/ga4/index.md

 # Google Analytics 4
+## Motivation
+The Google Analytics 4 export to BigQuery has a complex structure which is extremely difficult to query in SQL, making analytics tasks time-consuming and SQL code extremely long, difficult to understand and error-prone.

 ## Objective
 The Google Analytics 4 (GA4) decoder simplifies and augments the GA4 BigQuery export, making subsequent data operations simpler and quicker.